dlk3/udm-hacks/README.md

 Hacks in this repository:

-* **blacklists** - Configure iptables on the UDM to block the ip addresses contained in the Stratosphere Labs blacklist
+* **blacklists** - Configure iptables on the UDM to block the ip addresses contained in the ntopng blacklists
 * **camera_poe_ctl** - Turning UDM Protect cameras' POE power on and off based on SmartThings' location status

 Things that used to be here but which have moved: